Skip To Content

 Do You Need Plaque or Calculus Removed?

-209 NYC Dental is a multispeciality dental practice.
+209 NYC Dental is a multispecialty dental practice.
 One of the pillars of our care is prevention.
 Our board-certified periodontist, Dr. Jin Wang, heads a staff of dedicated hygienists and dentists that will teach you how to prevent tartar from forming and remove it if it should appear.
 We are open seven days a week and are ready to keep your breath fresh, your smile glistening, and your questions answered regarding tartar vs. plaque.

 Book an appointment today or call us at 212-355-2290 for more information!